pangeacyber/pangea-python/examples/file_scan/README.md

 poetry install
 ```

-Set up the environment variables ([Instructions](https://pangea.cloud/docs/file-scan/getting-started/#set-environment-variables)) `PANGEA_FILE_SCAN_TOKEN` and `PANGEA_DOMAIN` with your project token configured on the Pangea User Console (token should have access to File Scan service [Instructions](https://pangea.cloud/docs/admin-guide/tokens)) and with your Pangea domain.
+Set up the environment variables ([Instructions](https://pangea.cloud/docs/file-scan/getting-started/#set-environment-variables)) `PANGEA_FILE_SCAN_TOKEN` and `PANGEA_URL_TEMPLATE` with your project token configured on the Pangea User Console (token should have access to File Scan service [Instructions](https://pangea.cloud/docs/admin-guide/tokens)) and with your Pangea base url template.

 ## Run